 This product allows you to convert your retirement savings into a predictable stream of income, providing financial security regardless of market conditions..

-An annuity have two main phases:
+An annuity has two main phases:

 Accumulation Phase